anandvarrier/Langchain-/README.md

   7) Strangely, we can actually ask it any kind of question.
 It fetches from open source internet as it uses OpenAI API.

+Custom Agents and Tools: Here, I have experimented on creating Custom Tools and Agents.
+Observation:
+  1) Agents
+       ^
+     Tools
+       ^
+ Functions/Class

+  2) We can customize the behaviour of Agents by changing parameters.
+  3) The response that we want depends upon 2 main factors
+      i) the way we write our functions ultimately our tools ii) the way we give our prompts